-In November 2017, hypertension guidelines changed in a comprehensive resource for the clinical and public health practice communities.
+In November 2017, hypertension guidelines changed into a comprehensive resource for the clinical and public health practice communities.

 This is one of the most significant health adjustments in the past 14 years.
 Previously, 120/80–139/89 mm Hg was treated as pre-hypertension.
-Under the new guidance, 130/80 is now stage-1 hypertension.
-Simple rationale for such a landmark decision is to protect the health of more patients.
+Under the new guidance, 130/80 is now stage-1 hypertension for people under age 65 and 150/80 mm Hg for those ages 65 and older.
+The simple rationale for such a landmark decision is to protect the health of more patients.
 The feeling is that pre-hypertension was not being taken seriously enough.
 The consequences are that nearly half of U.S. adults could now be classified with high blood pressure.

 Pharmaceutical companies must ramp up production of high blood pressure medications.
-Cardiologists, endocrinologists, medical groups, and insurers need to adjust internal policies, adapting to a significant increase in the number of individuals requiring care.
+Cardiologists, endocrinologists, medical groups, and insurers need to adjust internal policies and adapt to a significant increase in the number of individuals requiring care.

 Why the Controversy?

-Patients are expected to be the ones raising objections to additional doctor visits, prescriptions and dietary restrictions.
-But some doctors are balking at the guidelines.
-Fitting a vast population of ages, body shapes, weights, and heath conditions into one numeric goal is said to be improbable.
+Patients are expected to be the ones raising objections to additional doctor visits, prescriptions, and dietary restrictions.
+However, some doctors are balking at the guidelines.
+Fitting a vast population of ages, body shapes, weights, and health conditions into one numeric goal is said to be improbable.

 “Although the new guideline lowers the blood-pressure goal for people over 65, it suggests that 30-year-olds and 80-year-olds should have the same goal.
 Achieving that goal is impossible for many people, especially those with poor vascular compliance (i.e., pulse pressures above 80 to 90 mm Hg), who typically have dizziness and poor mentation as their systolic blood pressure approaches 140 mm Hg,” Bakris and Sorrentino wrote.